garrandall/popular-music-data/tracks/what-kind-of-man-would-i-be-mint-condition.md

 Yet feeling it now more than ever
 I can't deny

 Here we are all alone
 But some how we've got to stay strong

-(Makes me wanna say ohhhhhhhhhhhhh)
+(Makes me wanna say oh)
-(Just gotta say ohhhhhhhhhh)
+(Just gotta say oh)
-(She makes me wanna say ohhhhhhhhh)
+(She makes me wanna say oh)
-(Just gotta say ohhhhhhhhh)
+(Just gotta say oh)

-But what kind of man would I be ohhhh can't be unfaithful Sorry baby
+But what kind of man would I be oh can't be unfaithful Sorry baby